canton7/s3-tar-backup/README.md

 `exclude` lines specify files/dirs to exclude from the backup.
 See the `--exclude` option to tar.

+`pre-backup` and `post-backup` are two hooks, which are run before and after a backup, respectively.
+Note that `post-backup` is only run after a successful command.
+These can be used to do things such as back up a mysql database.

 You can have multiple profiles using the same `dest`, and using the same `backup_dir`.